 The primary function of data center routers from a PCI perspective is routing between sensitive networks and out-of scope networks.
 Data center routers function as WAN aggregation routers or connecting to larger networks such as the Internet.
 Therefore, performance and scalability are equally important as securely passing data.
-For this reason, and unlike the routers in the branch, security functions are typically separated physically into distinct appliances.
-The Cisco ASR1002 routers were used for the Internet edge and branch WAN edge portions of the network within the solution testing.
+For this reason, and unlike the routers in the store, security functions are typically separated physically into distinct appliances.
+The Cisco 7206VXR and the the Cisco ASR1002 routers were used for the Internet edge and store WAN edge portions of the network within the solution testing.